Volkswagen Passat (B1): South Africa

-In South Africa the Passat was sold with two- or four-door saloon bodywork, as well as the five-door Variant model.
+In South Africa, the Passat was sold with two- or four-door saloon bodywork, as well as the five-door Variant model.
 The two-door was only marketed as the upscale "LS Coupé", near the top of the price range.
 Equipment levels were L, LS, and later the LS de luxe.
 1.3 or 1.6 L engines were available.
-For 1977 the five-door hatchback version arrived, badged "Passat LX."
+For 1977, the five-door hatchback version arrived, badged "Passat LX."
 Some other light modifications were also carried out for 1977, slight improvements to the ventilation system, more equipment, and new hubcaps for the LS and LX versions.
-As in South America, the facelift model received the Audi 1980's front-end treatment.
-This facelift appeared in August 1978 and also included a variety of noise reduction modifications and suspension improvements, including wider wheels.
+The South African market was the first to have facelift models featuring the frontal treatment of the Audi 80 facelift, starting in 1977.
+This trend of applying the updated Audi 80 frontal treatment to the Passat would continue onto the 1978 facelift for the 1979 model year.
+While the facelift for the 1979 model year was relatively mild from the South African standpoint, it was now identical to the one that surfaced in the South American market, which received the update for the first time in 1978, still featuring the Audi 80's front-end treatment, albeit with rectangular headlight units instead of the quad round units of the earlier facelift.
+The South African public caught an early glimpse of the 1979 model in the August 1978 issue of CAR Magazine, thereby getting treated to updates such as noise reduction modifications, suspension improvements, and wider wheels.